Skip to content

 As the NFC tag doesn’t have to be visible, you are in complete control of the printed information on top of the NFC tag.
 Especially if you use the self-adhesive ones and put them behind posters.
 Then the only thing a user sees is a printed call-to-action message, like “Tap to Win” etc, framed in an attractive way.

-Yet, when used with CliqTags, both work well, as a CliqTags link is very short, 20-30 bytes, depending on the site ID.
-You can also add a tracking ID without problem.
+Yet, when used with CliqTags, all NFC tags work well, as a CliqTags link is very short (20-30 bytes), depending on the length of the site ID and a possible tracking ID.

-In small volumes they are a few $.
+In small volumes NFC tags are from $1.
 In volume they can go below $1.
 Stickers are less expensive than badges.

 For small-volume applications you can install CliqTags NFC Writer that is specifically designed for use with CliqTags and that makes configuring tags very easy.
 See the picture for how it works: